 Montreal’s popularity is rooted in the simple fact that it is the ultimate hybrid city.
 It’s somehow managed to blend the modern American conveniences of a big city with the feeling of a small European town.

-It's got everything you could ever need from a city, but it's also got cobbled streets, tiny coffee shops, old architecture, and everyone seems to know everyone.
+It’s got everything you could ever need from a city, but it’s also got cobbled streets, tiny coffee shops, and old architecture, and everyone seems to know everyone.

 This could make for a very dull, boring city.

 However, Montreal has the highest concentration of university students of any North American city.
 Seriously.
 This means that despite its relaxed village feel, it’s still an entertaining, bubbly city.
 With so many students mixing with the locals, there is something for everyone.

 There are entire neighborhoods where you can enjoy some peace and quiet.
 However, four blocks over, it’s all rooftop parties and red solo cups.
 Montreal’s popularity spans generations.

 Can I get by speaking English in Montreal?